 - Passports that have been previously issued but have expired is acceptable as primary identification as long as they are not damage in any way.

 Proof of Parental Relationship

-Documentation proving parental relationships must also be presented at the time of child passport application.
-Certain documents, such as a certified birth certificate, can also be used to meet this requirement.
+Documentation proving parental relationships must accompany the child passport application.
+Certain documents, such as a certified birth certificate, can be use to meet this requirement.
 Documents that can be used to prove parental relationships are:

 - U.S. Birth Certificate

 - Consular Report of Birth Abroad of a U.S.Citizen

 The passport issuing agency will also require that parents provide photo identification.
 Acceptable documents are:

 - A valid U.S. drivers license.
 A secondary piece of identification will be necessary if the license is in a state other than the one in which the passport is being apply for.